MYSTERIES

 •••••Novels

 Egypt: Doherty’s novels set in ancient Egypt feature the female Pharaoh Hatusu, including The Mask of Ra, The Horus Killings, The Anubis Slayings, The Slayers of Seth, The Assassins of Isis, and The Poisoner of Ptah.
 Mahu, Akenhaten’s chief of police, solves crimes in An Evil Spirit Out of the West, The Season of the Hyaena, and The Year of the Cobra.
 Greece: Under the pen name Anna Apostolou, Doherty put Alexander the Great at the center of a mystery in A Murder in Macedon and its sequel, A Murder in Thebes; another Alexander series continues with The House of Death and The Godless Man, and The Gates of Hell.
 Rome: Domina takes on Agrippina, the murderous mother of Nero.
-Byzantium: Murder Imperial unravels intrigues in the court of Constantine the Great.
+Claudia, tusted agent of Helena, mother of Constantine the Great, unravels crimes in Murder Imperial, The Song of the Gladiator, The Queen of the Night, and Murder’s Immortal Mask.

 •••••Nonfiction